trentm/node-bunyan/README.md

 ## stream errors

-Bunyan re-emits error events from the created `WriteStream`.
+Bunyan re-emits "error" events from the created `WriteStream`.
 So you can do this:

 ```js